• Skip to primary navigation

 Cost

 As with any purchasing decision, the cost will always have an impact.
-While traditional off-grid communication methods were essentially free, modern-day ones can get expensive very quickly.
+While traditional off-grid communication methods were free, modern-day ones can get expensive quickly.

 Entry-level mesh gadgets will cost you between $100 - $1000 depending on brand and capabilities, with other options in a similar price range.

-Keep in mind that a higher price doesn’t necessarily mean a better option.
-Assuming so was actually one of the first off-grid living mistakes I made.
+Remember that a higher price doesn’t necessarily mean a better option.
+Assuming so was actually one of the first off-grid living mistakes we made.

 Start by assessing all of the requirements for your communication needs.
-Build a list of what's important, and do your best to find an option with the lowest cost.
+Build a list of what's essential, and do your best to find an option with the lowest cost.

 Unfortunately, what you need won’t always be the cheapest option, but comparing costs will at least help you make sure you’re making the economical choice.